lfloris/openshift-service-mesh-workshop/Labs/ServiceMesh/advanced-use-cases.md

 Using information like this we're able to monitor the network and execution times of services to build an overall picture of how the application performs and make decisions on whether or not we need to make changes.
 For example, a consistent lag between services that need to perform functions very quickly together, such as a transaction processing application, might benefit more from dedicated hardware instead of allowing the Kubernetes scheduler to determine where pods should be placed across a large number of nodes.
 Since the scheduler has zero knowledge of the application performance, it cannot intelligently schedule pods without us instructing it to do so.

+## Exercise 4 - Restricting Project Access with Authorization Policies

-## Exercise 4 - Service Mesh Application Debugging
+## Exercise 5 - Service Mesh Application Debugging

 In this exercise, we'll look at using the Jaeger and Kiali tools we have deployed to debug a service that isn't running correctly.
 We'll deploy a new version (v2) of the details service that has an error in it.